 Admission + Portfolio Requirements

-In this bachelor of fine arts (B.F.A.) degree program, design classes are modeled on professional practice.
-You will develop your ability to solve real-world problems along with a variety of skills in graphic media.
-Your coursework will explore the creative process, communications theory, design history, and project management, in addition to illustration, photography, typography, and production processes.
+In this bachelor of fine arts (B.F.A.) degree program, coursework explores the creative process, communication methods, and project management in addition to illustration, photography, typography, and production processes.

-You also have the opportunity to study abroad in London, England, through Syracuse University Abroad.
-This program offers you the opportunity to take courses in design and contemporary design history, complemented by studio and academic electives, in a world capital renowned for its cutting-edge design.
+Students also have the opportunity to study abroad in London, England, their junior year.
+The Syracuse University Abroad program offers the opportunity to take courses in design and design history complemented by studio and academic electives.

 Student Work